SWEG-2016EC-Batch/404/ETS1081_Natan_Asnake/x.cpp/printing_patterns/no_user_input/letters_rectangle.md

 Initialize j = 1

 ### InnerLoop
-If j > i then go to NewLine
+If j > 5 then go to NewLine

 Calculate ch = 'a' + (j - 1) % 26